btcpayserver/btcpayserver-doc/ChangeDomain.md

 * Visit `https://myawesomedemobtcpay.westeurope.cloudapp.azure.com/server/maintenance`
 * Log in as an administrator, which is typically the first account created on the server.
-* Enter new hostname `tothemoon.btcpayserver.com` and click 'Confirm'.
+* Enter new hostname `tothemoon.btcpayserver.com` and click 'Update'.

 ![Maintenance](img/Maintenance.png)